 A life without seasoning is bland and unsatisfying.
 Jesus commands us to be salt to a tasteless world.

 The stench of the trash heap faded as they continued their journey south.
 Soon, even as they conversed, they would arrive in Judea.
 With the improved atmosphere the subject shifted from warnings about a poorly lived life and its aftermath to the keys to living an enjoyable life.
 We must be salt in a bland world.
-In so doing we will be blessing to others, secure our marriages, and bless our children.
+In so doing we will be a blessing to others, secure our marriages, and bless our children.

 The Salty Life